cwmauze/genesys-waypoint-tools/README.md

 A lightweight, browser-based mission planning utility for managing, editing, and exporting navigation data to Genesys Aerosystems IDU and Garmin GTN/GNS avionics.

 ## Background & Origin
-This tool exists because Genesys Aerosystems apparently believes that manual data entry is a core competency for modern pilots.
+This toolkit exists because Genesys Aerosystems apparently believes that manual data entry is a core competency for modern pilots.

-Despite the sophistication of their EFIS hardware, Genesys provides no official, manufacturer-supported method for the bulk upload of user waypoints or complex flight plans.
+Despite the relative sophistication of their EFIS hardware and their marketing-hype for "open" architecture, Genesys provides no official, manufacturer-supported method for the bulk upload of user waypoints or complex flight plans.
 According to their technical support, if you need to load a mission database, your "approved" options are:

 1.  **Manual entry in the cockpit:** Spend hours twisting physical IDU knobs to enter every identifier, name, and coordinate one by one.
 2.  **The "EFIS Training Tool" method:** Use their PC-based EFIS training tool to manually click through a virtual version of the exact same menus to recreate the data.

+If you call their technical support line and talk to the folks there and ask if there is any other way to load waypoints other than manually one-by-one they will happily tell you "no."  Trust me, that's how this all started.

-In most industries, this is merely a waste of time but in aviation—specifically in the **Rotary-Wing EMS** world where this tool was born—this is a genuine safety issue.
-Forcing a pilot to manually transcribe hundreds of lines of coordinate data or complex multi-leg routes is an invitation for human error.
-In a mission-critical HEMS environment, a single fat-fingered digit isn't just a typo; it has potential life-or-death consequences.
+In most industries, this is merely a waste of time...but in aviation—specifically in the **Rotary-Wing EMS** world where this tool was born—this is a genuine safety issue.
+Forcing a pilot to manually transcribe hundreds coordinates or complex multi-leg routes is an invitation for human error.
+In a mission-critical HEMS environment, a single fat-fingered digit in a lat/long isn't just a typo; it has potential life-or-death consequences.

-While other vendors (like Garmin) have spent the last decade making data integration seamless, Genesys has left it to the end-users to engineer their own safety nets.
-We decided our time was better spent reverse-engineering the binary formats than playing data entry clerk with a $50k avionics suite.
+While other vendors (e.g. Garmin) make data entry really easy (they just use a .CSV file you can generate from any spreadsheet shoftware), Genesys has left it to the end-users to build their own safety nets.
+Hence - instead of playing data entry clerk with a $50k avionics suite, we decided our time was better spent reverse-engineering the binary formats that Genesys uses so we could help keep our brother/sister pilots safe.
+End goal here is ensure that you can load large waypoint sets/routes into your IDU- series avionics as SAFELY, ACCURATELY, and QUICKLY as possible.
+Happy flying.

 ## Technical Specifications
 For a deep dive into the engineering behind this tool, refer to the included technical documentation.